Ttesori/100-days/README.md

 ## 5/27 (71)

-- Completed 3 kata, worked on coin flip game for 100Devs
+- Completed 3 kata, worked on server-side coin flip assignment for 100Devs

 ## 5/26 (79)